Brandon Matthews

 Brandon Michael Matthews (born July 27, 1994) is an American professional golfer from Dupont, Pennsylvania.
-He has won on the Korn Ferry Tour, but came to prominence on the PGA Tour Latinoamérica for his gesture after losing a 2019 event.
+He has won on the Korn Ferry Tour and played on the PGA Tour, but came to prominence on the PGA Tour Latinoamérica for his gesture after losing a 2019 event.

 Amateur career

-Matthews started playing golf at one or two years of age using plastic clubs and got his first set of "real clubs" at age 4 and really started getting out at Emanon C.C.
-Growing up he also played basketball and competitive baseball.
-When Matthews was 12 or 13, he played on five or six baseball teams but gave up baseball to focus on golf.

 Matthews attended Pittston Area High School and played on their golf team.
 He was the 2010 PIAA Boys' Golf State champion.
 In 2011 Matthews was the Golf Association of Philadelphia Junior Boys champion.

 Matthews played college golf at Temple University beginning in 2012.
 He tied the school record for career tournament titles, matching Geoffrey Sisk's mark of eight set back in 1986.

 In 2014 Matthews was the Dixie Amateur champion.

 Professional career

 Matthews turned professional in October 2016.
 He finished tied for ninth place in the Mexican, qualifying for the 2017 PGA Tour Latinoamérica, earning his card for the 2017 season.
 Matthews had a successful start to his professional career, finishing tied for ninth place in his first professional tournament, the Avianca Colombia Open, and winning his second event, the Molino Cañuelas Championship.

 Matthews enjoyed a successful, but "scary" 2017 season, overcoming an absence for a herniated disc and two bulging discs to earn advancement from the PGA Tour Latinoamérica to the Web.com Tour.
 Matthews earned that invitation to the Final Stage of Q School for the Web.com Tour after finishing his rookie campaign on the PGA Tour Latinoamérica.
 He finished within the top 45 earning conditional status on the Web.com Tour.
 Conditional status guaranteed him a spot in any and all of the first eight tournaments of the season.